ymahajan456/HighLevelSynthesis/README.md

 further to generate a synthesizable VHDL component which can be used by the user to perform the operation as desired.

-Write now this project is in initial stage and we are open for new ideas and will be very pleased by your contribution.
+Right now the project is in initial stage and we are open for new ideas and will be very pleased by your contribution.